AdbC99/WorkSample/README.md

 `npm start`

-or you can run the single unit test with
+A single unit test is given (rather than demonstrating complete coverage) and can be run using:

 `npm test`